 Originally, I was going to be flying directly to Halifax, landing around 1 PM the same day, at which point my uncle had kindly offered to pick me up from the airport to drive me to the facility where my motorcycle was stored.
 However, the itinerary that had been chosen by WestJet – which involved a more-than-24-hour layover in Toronto – would see me landing in Halifax just before 9 PM the following day, and would delay my departure from Halifax, due to being unable to retrieve my motorcycle during the weekend outside of normal business hours.

 After more than an hour on the phone with WestJet, the agent who helped me suggested a few different itineraries.
 Originally, he had nothing better to offer than what the system had booked for me automatically, until I indicated that I was willing to do two layovers during my trip.
 At this point, after a few itineraries were suggested and eliminated, we finally found one that worked: Air France would take me from Paris to Boston that same day, after which WestJet would take over with a flight immediately from Boston to Toronto, and finally, after a nighttime stop in Toronto, from Toronto to Halifax on Friday, June 3rd – getting me there just in time to be able to pick up my motorcycle before the weekend.
 Having no better options than this one, which involved spending over thirty hours in transit instead of the original seven-hour direct flight, we finalised this change.

 Flight 1/3: Paris to Boston

-Aside from a slightly rude Air France agent at the airport who claimed that getting a vegetarian meal would only have been possible if I had requested it in advance (which turned out not to be true), the flight from Paris to Boston went smoothly.
+Aside from a slightly rude Air France agent at the airport who claimed that getting a vegan meal would only have been possible if I had requested it in advance (which turned out not to be true), the flight from Paris to Boston went smoothly.